Serious Fraud Office (United Kingdom): Bribery and corruption

 According to the SFO, corruption is where the integrity of a person, Government, or company is manipulated and compromised for personal gain.
 SFO classifies and prosecutes two main types of corruption.
 It defines political corruption as the dysfunction of a political system or institution in which government officials, political officials or employees look for illegitimate personal gain through actions such as bribery, extortion, cronyism, patronage and embezzlement.
-It defines corporate corruption as where, for example, bribes are offered to agencies/ institutions/individuals in order to win a contract.
+It defines corporate corruption as where, for example, bribes are offered to agencies, institutions or individuals in order to win a contract.
 It brought up Innospec Limited, manufacturers of a fuel additive, as an example of a successful prosecution for corporate corruption.

+Self-reporting

+The SFO encourages self-reporting of fraud.
+Azizur Rahman, senior partner at law firm Rahman Ravelli has provided further guidance on internal investigations of alleged bribery and the potential leniency benefits of self-reporting, although he notes that the SFO will still investigate: they will not simply take a company's self-report "at face value".

 Overseas assistance

 The SFO has a dedicated International Assistance team which regularly assists law enforcement agencies worldwide with their investigations.
 In 2010–11 the SFO assisted over 30 different jurisdictions.

 Victim support

 According to the SFO, victims are at the core of its strategy.
 They include any person, organisation, or Government both in the UK and abroad, which has suffered direct financial loss from the most serious and complex fraud, or corruption.

 The SFO tries to get justice for victims by recovering as much recompense as possible for victims.
 In April 2011, £64 million of funds were, or were due to be returned to victims.
 The average jail sentence handed out in SFO cases was 56 months in 2010-11.
 For example, in 2011 three fraudsters running the online Xclusive ticket fraud (that failed to deliver tickets to the Beijing Olympics and various music festivals) each received prison sentences of up to eight years.
 The SFO started confiscation proceedings to recover money for victims.